kdheepak/kdheepak.github.io/content/23-technical_writing.md

   \nabla \cdot \vec{\mathbf{B}} & = 0
 \end{align}

-Math is beautiful, and it deserves to be presented beautifully
+Math is beautiful, and it deserves to be presented beautifully.

 \LaTeX is essentially a markup language.
 Content is written in plain text and can be annotated with commands that describe how certain elements should be displayed.
-And since the source document that contains the content is a plain text file, I can use `git` to version control the paper.
+And the source document that contains the content is a plain text file This means I can use `git` to version control the paper.
 This allows me to track changes and collaborate with others without any additional effort.
 This also lets me work with any editor I want - Vim, Emacs, TeXShop, Lyx.
 But most importantly, I have the confidence that my code and documents can survive possibly forever in its current format. \LaTeX is free.
 Free as in beer and free as in freedom.